Creating memories of your tiny baby in these precious early days.

 The ideal location will depend on the time of year.
 This is often decided nearer your session time, so that I'm able to check out different areas of the countryside nearer the time and see what's happening.
 Different locations vary year-to-year and it can be impossible to know exactly what will be growing or how a location will look in advance.
 With newborn sessions running mid April to September, this covers lots of beautiful settings, such as bluebells (mid April - mid May), purple fields of lavender (July - August), flower meadows and possibly fields of poppies.

-If you have any favourite props that you would like me to use, just let me know and I'll bring them along - you can see a list of newborn props here.
-I have a variety of hats, headbands and other beautiful accessories that I will bring along to suit your chosen colour schemes.
+I have a variety of hats, headbands and other beautiful accessories that I'll bring along to suit your chosen colour schemes.

 Outfit Recommendations for Family Portraits with Baby